Ohio authorities say teen missing for weeks recovered

-PORT CLINTON, Ohio (AP) - The search for a teenager last seen walking to school more three weeks ago was called off Tuesday, hours after investigators finished searching a vacant home in his neighborhood.
+PORT CLINTON, Ohio (AP) - The search for a teenager last seen walking to school more than three weeks ago was called off Tuesday, hours after investigators finished searching a vacant home in his neighborhood.

 The Ohio Attorney General’s office canceled its statewide endangered child advisory, saying only that the child had been recovered.